FuelLabs/data-systems/crates/subject/subject-derive/README.md

 # Subject Derive Macro

-This is a macro that is part of the [fuel-streams-macros](https://github.com/fuellabs/data-systems/tree/main/crates/fuel-streams-macros) crate.
+This is a macro that is part of the [fuel-streams-subject](https://github.com/fuellabs/data-systems/tree/main/crates/fuel-streams-subject) crate.
 It provides functionality for deriving the `Subject` trait on structs.

-For more information and usage examples, please refer to the [fuel-streams-macros documentation](https://docs.rs/fuel-streams-macros/).
+For more information and usage examples, please refer to the [fuel-streams-subject documentation](https://docs.rs/fuel-streams-subject/).